sharife/hyas/content/past/the-flow-of-history.md

 ---
 title: The Flow of History
 x: "60"
-y: "30"
+y: "70"
-intro: The Chicago River was engineered at the beginning of the 20th Century to send northern industrial waste southward and to allow commodities to circulate.
+intro: "### The Chicago River was engineered at the beginning of the 20th Century to send northern industrial waste southward and to allow commodities to circulate.
 As the commodities flowed in multiple directions, their movement benefited a small cadre of capitalists.
-This continues to be the case.
+This continues to be the case."
 audioAfter: true
 audioList: []
 date: 2023-04-17T17:36:40.059Z